godatadriven/godatadriven-blog/content/big-data-expo.md

 is a great opportunity to share experiences and learn from your peers and thought leaders.
 The event is a must-visit for data professionals interested in the opportunities in Big Data and who are currently involved in Big Data projects, or in related fields such as Data Warehousing, Business Analysis or Business Intelligence.
-During the event you will discover new perspectives on how turn Big Data into a competitive advantage.
+During the event you will discover new perspectives on how to turn Big Data into a competitive advantage.

 ### GoDataDriven's presentations and presence